yugeshnagtilak/todoWithContextAPI/README.md

 # todoWithContextAPI

-This Todo list is craeted using UseContext.
+This Todo list is created using UseContext.